 A final note...

-During a time when many of us are feeling stressed and anxious, the benefits of CBT are more relevant than ever.
-It takes time and effort to learn key coping skills, but learning techniques to be able to reduce your anxiety, improve your mood and develop coping mechanisms you can use for the rest of your life will always be worth the investment.
+In our busy and sometimes stressful lives, learning some basic CBT techniques can be very beneficial.
+It takes time and effort to learn key coping skills, but learning techniques that can help you reduce your anxiety, improve your mood and develop coping mechanisms to use for the rest of your life will always be worth the investment.